As a product photographer, you know that finding clients is essential to your business.

 Behance is the world’s largest creative network for showcasing and discovering creative work.

-If you’re a product photographer, Behance.net should be one of your go-to places for finding new clients.
+If you’re a product photographer, Behance.net should be one of your go-to places for finding new ecommerce product photography clients.
 By submitting your photos to Behance’s creative network, you’ll instantly gain exposure to a vast community of creatives from all over the world.

-Take some time to browse through the portfolios of other product photographers on Behance.net to get an idea how to better present your work.
+Take some time to browse through the portfolios of other professional photographers on Behance.net to get an idea how to better present your work.

 Here are a few product photography portfolios on Behance to inspire you: